republicprotocol/darknode-proxy-go/README.md

 This is a tool used for generating and serving the Darknode Operator Dashboard and CLI files.

-First clone the repository and initialize the submodules by running:

-    $ git clone [url]
-    $ cd darknode-proxy-go
-    $ git submodule update --init

 To generate the files for the UI and CLI, run:

     $ bash generateFiles.sh